atellmer/dark/packages/platform-server/README.md

 [More about Dark](https://github.com/atellmer/dark)

-A normal Dark application runs in the browser, rendering pages in the DOM in response to user actions.
-You can also render on the server by creating static application pages that are later loaded on the client.
-This means that the app typically renders faster, allowing users to preview the layout of the app before it becomes fully interactive.
+A standard Dark application operates in the browser, rendering pages within the DOM in response to user interactions.
+Alternatively, server-side rendering can be employed to generate static application pages that are subsequently loaded on the client.
+This typically results in faster rendering, enabling users to preview the app layout prior to it becoming fully interactive.

-The basic principle: on the server, the component code is rendered into a string, which the server returns in response to a request in the form of a file to which the assembled build of the front-end code is connected.
-The user receives a rendered page with content instantly, while Dark performs a hydration process, i.e. reuses DOM nodes already created on the server, hangs event handlers, and also performs all relying effects.
+The fundamental principle involves rendering the component code into a string on the server, which is then returned as a file in response to a request, with the assembled front-end code build attached.
+The user instantly receives a rendered page with content, while Dark executes a hydration process.
+This involves reusing DOM nodes initially created on the server, attaching event handlers, and executing all dependent effects.

-You can also render through Node.js API into html files directly then save them to give away next without hydration.
-In this case you will get a static site generation.
+Additionally, rendering can be performed directly into HTML files via the Node.js API, which can then be saved for subsequent distribution without hydration.
+This approach results in static site generation.

 ## Installation